0% Financing Available

 - Test for good water pressure.
 Your house water pressure should ideally fall between 45 and 55 psi.
 If you clock anything lower than 30 or higher than 80, call in a professional.

-You’ve come through the winter and it’s time to start using outdoor plumbing for irrigation, swimming pools, and outside cleaning.
+You’ve come through the winter and it’s time to start using outdoor plumbing for irrigation, swimming pools, and clean home plumbing system.
 Do some quick checks on those systems so you can address any leaks that might have popped up during winter.

 - Check all outdoor spigots for drips.